LearnWeb3DAO/NFT-Collection/README.md

 - After vercel has deployed your code, open up your website and mint an NFT

-- In your browser open up this link by replacing "your-nft-contract-address" with the address of your NFT contract "https://testnets.opensea.io/assets/your-nft-contract-address/1"
+- After your transaction gets successful,In your browser open up this link by replacing `your-nft-contract-address` with the address of your NFT contract (https://testnets.opensea.io/assets/your-nft-contract-address/1)

 - Your NFT is now available on Opensea 🚀 🥳